vchong/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 We need to run system on Foundation, So my target board is vexpress_aemv8a.
 vexpress_aemv8a_semi_config can be selected when you run on FVP platform.
 Modify macro CONFIG_SYS_TEXT_BASE which locate in include/configs/vexpress_aemv8a.h file,
 for BL31 will jump to address 0x88000000, CONFIG_SYS_TEXT_BASE should be modified to this value.

+NOTE: If your u-boot repo is new enough, ARM-TF support is already there, i.e. CONFIG_SYS_TEXT_BASE already = 0x88000000

 Compile Uboot as bellow:
     $cd uboot